BalaSPalanisamy/LDMS_OracleTechnicalTest/README.md

 8. Write a report to show the total of Employee Salary for a Department executing the "total_employee_salary_for_a_department.sql" by passing department_id will return sum of employee salary for a department

+Testing
+    At work i use TOAD for DDL, DML and PL/SQL and to test in different instances / environment.